 What Intimacy Coaching Is Not

 Intimacy Coaching is not psychotherapy or counselling.
-I am certified as a coach, and my practice is designed to be a short-term engagement.
-While I may work with clients more than once, I recommend a maximum of 10 sessions per client for each piece of work we do together.
+I am certified as a coach, and my practice is designed to be a short-term engagement focused on a specific intention.

-I am not qualified to work with everyone, especially those with specific personality disorders or diagnoses, and I happily refer people on when I feel they would benefit from longer-term support.
+I am not qualified to work with everyone, especially those with specific personality disorders or mental health diagnoses, and those taking anti-depressants or anti-psychotics.
+I happily refer people on when I feel they would benefit from a different kind of support.

 The client may experience strong emotions both during and after each session, and it’s recommended to allow several days to integrate whatever may come up.
 Alcohol and drugs are not advised the day before or immediately afterwards, and if the client arrives under the influence then I will not give treatment and no refund will be given.